Reviewing Reed’s (REED) & The Competition

 |69

-As a group, “Bottled & canned soft drinks” companies have a potential upside of 2.89%.
-Given Reed’s’ peers higher possible upside, analysts plainly believe Reed’s has less favorable growth aspects than its peers.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 1.97%.
+Given Reed’s’ competitors higher possible upside, analysts plainly believe Reed’s has less favorable growth aspects than its competitors.

 Summary